 His parents divorced, after which young Richard left for San Francisco with his mother.
 In California, Richard received a BA in Philosophy and Psychology from the University of California, Santa Cruz in 1973, and an MA in Psychology from Lone Mountain College in San Francisco in 1975.

-Dr Bandler came in contact with Robert Spitzer, who needed help editing The Gestalt Approach, from 1973.
+Richard Bandler came in contact with Robert Spitzer, who needed help editing The Gestalt Approach, from 1973.
 He started working on a manuscript by Gestalt therapist Fritz Perls.
-Perls had passed away several years earlier.
+Fritz Perls had passed away several years earlier.
 He also checked transcripts of Eye Witness to Therapy, a 1973 publication.

 According to Spitzer, Richard Bandler worked on the manuscript by pretending to be Fritz Perls.

 They developed a model for therapy and named it Meta-Model.
-Meta-Model became the basis for their first book, The Structure of Magic, Volume 1, from 1975, which introduced the concept of Neuro-Linguistic Programming (NLP).
+Meta-Model became the basis for their first book, The Structure of Magic, Volume 1, from 1975, which introduced the concept of Neuro Linguistic Programming.